 - Your deductible is the best way to control the cost of your homeowners insurance.
 The higher the deductible, the lower the premium.
 “Going from a $500 to a $1,000 deductible is very cost effective,” Hopkin claims.

 - Document your personal property before you lose it.
-“This doesn’t have to be an arduous task,” Muenzen says.
-“Just walk through the house slowly with a video camera, filming everything in the house, including in the closets and drawers.”
+Walk through the house slowly with a video camera, filming everything in the house, including in the closets and drawers.

 - Finally, review your coverage.
 Circumstances change, and so do property values.
 “Too many people buy their insurance and never look at it again until they have a catastrophe,” Hopkin warns.
 “It’s a good idea to review it annually with your agent, when you receive your premium notice.”